Isotronic/enso24/README.md

-enso24
+crm.enso24
 ======

 Customer Relation Management with some ERP elements.
-Custom made for a specific company and branch.
+Custom made for enso24 in the energy branch.